Tag Archives: #coach

 One year left us with a feeling that we’ve accomplished a lot of good for our family, which no money could buy.
 The second year brought the first small yet increasingly delightful music projects.
 My husband and a few of his college friends got back together and created a small-movie company.

 All three of their movies presented at the festivals didn’t gain recognition.
 My husband became an instigator and a powerful motivator for his small company lot.
-They often got together at our family dinner table to discuss future projects and share the inspirational vibe between them.

-His music grew strange, turbulent and insistent, soft and plaintive — and the movie they produced with not much money but with great blissful inspiration became a winner.
+His music grew strange, turbulent and insistent, soft and plaintive—and the movie they produced with not much money but with great blissful inspiration became a winner.

 My Father Died From Cancer, and It Taught My Mother to Write